-- The University has a Lead Designated Officer with overall responsibility for safeguarding; - The University has a Lead Safeguarding Team, which includes the Lead Designated Officer, Operational Officer, Associate Pro-Vice Chancellor (Student Experience) and Director of Student Services.
+- The University has identified a member of the University Council who has oversight of all matters in relation to safeguarding; - The University has a Lead Designated Officer with overall responsibility for safeguarding; - The University has a Lead Safeguarding Team, which includes the Lead Designated Officer, Operational Officer, Associate Pro-Vice Chancellor (Student Experience) and Director of Student Services.
 This team of officers has responsibility for implementing and promoting the University's Safeguarding Policy and associated procedures; - The University's Safeguarding Forum is responsible for the development, implementation, monitoring and annual review of the University's Safeguarding Policy.
 The Safeguarding Forum also oversees the relevant operational and administrative arrangements including the administration of Disclosure and Barring Service (DBS) procedures.
 The University's Safeguarding Forum reports to the Corporate Policy Committee. - Registry responsibilities include oversight and verification of DBS procedures for students.
 Enhanced disclosures will be sought in respect of those roles which involve regularly caring for, training, supervising or being in sole charge of children, young people or vulnerable adults; - HR responsibilities include oversight and verification of DBS procedures for staff.
-Enhanced disclosures will be sought in respect of those roles which involve regularly caring for, training, supervising or being in sole charge of children, young people or vulnerable adults: - Line managers of academic and professional units are responsible for ensuring that all staff are aware of the University's Safeguarding Policy and associated procedures and for implementing the policy and procedures in their areas as appropriate.
-This includes ensuring compliance with any advice and guidance provided by the University's Research Ethics Committee and may require that appropriate verification procedures be undertaken for certain individuals carrying out research with children, young people and vulnerable adults;
+Enhanced disclosures will be sought in respect of those roles which involve regularly caring for, training, supervising or being in sole charge of children, young people or vulnerable adults;

-- Each Institute will have a Safeguarding Officer with responsibility for implementing and promoting the University's Safeguarding Policy and associated procedures; - In relation to working with children, young people and vulnerable adults, all staff should adhere to all legal requirements and procedures as well as have regard to any guidelines produced by appropriate professional bodies.
+- Line managers of academic and professional units are responsible for ensuring that all staff are aware of the University's Safeguarding Policy and associated procedures and for implementing the policy and procedures in their areas as appropriate.
+This includes ensuring compliance with any advice and guidance provided by the University's Ethics Committee and may require that appropriate verification procedures be undertaken for certain individuals carrying out research with children, young people and vulnerable adults; - Each Faculty will have a Safeguarding Officer with responsibility for implementing and promoting the University's Safeguarding Policy and associated procedures; - In relation to working with children, young people and vulnerable adults, all staff should adhere to all legal requirements and procedures as well as have regard to any guidelines produced by appropriate professional bodies.